bee-queue/arena/example/README.md

 ## Overview

-This is a simple demonstration of how to run Arena and connect it to [Bee Queue](https://github.com/mixmaxhq/bee-queue) or [Bull Queue](https://github.com/OptimalBits/bull).
+This is a simple demonstration of how to run Arena and connect it to [Bee Queue](https://github.com/mixmaxhq/bee-queue) or [Bull Queue](https://github.com/OptimalBits/bull) or [BullMQ](https://github.com/taskforcesh/bullmq).

 ## Requirements

 - Node >= 7.6
-- No other services running on ports 4735 or 4736
+- No other services running on ports 4735 or 6379

+## Start Redis

+In case you don't have redis installed, there is a redis docker-compose for development purposes.

+- Before starting Redis, make sure you have [docker-compose](https://docs.docker.com/compose/install/) installed.
+- Then execute `npm run dc:up`

 ## Install

 `npm install`

 ## Running

+`npm run start:fastify`

+or

+`npm run start:express`

+or

 `npm run start:bee`